chtoucas/Narvalo.NET/docs/Overview.md

 ---------

 There are two solutions.

-### Narvalo.sln

-This solution contains all projects.
+- `Narvalo.sln` contains all projects.

-### Narvalo Maintenance.sln

-Contains documentation, settings, maintenance scripts and projects:
+- `tools\Narvalo Maintenance.sln` contains documentation, settings, maintenance scripts and projects:
-- MyGet, private NuGet server.
+  * MyGet, private NuGet server.
-- NuGetAgent, a NuGet publishing tool.
+  * NuGetAgent, a NuGet publishing tool.
-- Prose, a literal programming tool.
+  * Prose, a literal programming tool.

 How to initialize a new project
 -------------------------------